MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/GoogleBigQuery.md

 * Under the **Transforms** ribbon tab, the **Text Column** category, select **Parse** and then **JSON**.
 * Extract the JSON record fields using the **Expand Column** option.

+### Setting up Google service account

+For more information on setting up or using Google service accounts, read this [documentation page](https://cloud.google.com/iam/docs/creating-managing-service-account-keys) from Google.